isomerpages/nea-cgs/_say-yes-to-waste-less/Partners.md

 <p>More than 120 partners (F&amp;B outlets, malls, supermarkets, e-services,
 hotels, corporates, NGOs and community), have joined the Say YES to Waste Less Campaign to encourage everyone to reduce waste .
-Some of their efforts include providing incentives to consumers, cutting down of single use items at their premises, implementing a disposable carrier bag charge, tracking and composting food waste, conducting webinars to educate the public and more.</p>
+Some of their efforts include <a href="/what-we-do/towardszerowaste/sayyes/savemore" rel="noopener noreferrer nofollow" target="_blank">providing incentives to consumers</a>, cutting down of single use items at their premises, implementing a disposable carrier bag charge, tracking and composting food waste, conducting webinars to educate the public and more.</p>
 <p>If you or your organisation would like to partner with us to help the
 environment (and Semakau Landfill), kindly&nbsp;<strong><a href="https://form.gov.sg/61516f714e6f490012d26a7b" rel="noopener noreferrer nofollow" target="_blank">fill up the form here.</a></strong>
 </p>